To illustrate how to configure Transactional Sub-Processes we will use the following diagram:

 Where String message is a tag to identify the cancellation in the log file.

-7. Now we need to model the cancellation flow for the parent Process.
+Next, model the cancellation flow for the parent Process.

 If the Activities are compensated, the corresponding case token will not continue through the intended flow.
 As a result, the employee will not be notified of the two successful bookings as they were subsequently canceled.
 Taking this into account, we need to create a Cancel Event for the Transactional Sub-Process.